 Several factors can impact the life of a car battery, including:

-- Daily driving habits - If you are putting over 20,000 miles a year on your battery, you are driving more than most vehicle owners in the US.
+- Daily driving habits – If you put over 20,000 miles a year on your battery, you are driving more than most vehicle owners in the US.
 This can shorten battery life.
-Battery life can be shortened if the vehicle is parked for long periods as well.
+Battery life can be shortened if the vehicle is also parked for long periods.

 - Battery type – Lead acid vs. AGM.
 AGM batteries last longer.